Chart Color Schemes

 Employment

-Workforce participation in Semaphore Park was recorded at 60.4%, significantly lower than Greater Adelaide's 66.4%.
-According to Census responses, only 12.3% of residents worked from home, although Covid-19 lockdown impacts should be considered.
-The leading employment industries among residents were health care & social assistance, construction, and education & training.
-Notably, Semaphore Park had a high concentration in construction, with employment levels at 1.2 times the regional average.
+Workforce participation lagged significantly at 58.1%, compared to Greater Adelaide's 66.0%.
+Only 12.3% of residents worked from home, though Covid-19 lockdown impacts should be considered.
+Leading employment industries were health care & social assistance, construction, and education & training.
+Construction had notably high concentration with employment levels at 1.2 times the regional average.

-Conversely, health care & social assistance had limited presence, with only 15.1% of employment compared to the regional average of 17.7%.
-The predominantly residential area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Over a 12-month period ending in May-25, employment increased by 3.9%, while the labour force grew by 3.8%, resulting in a slight decrease in unemployment by 0.1 percentage points.
-In contrast, Greater Adelaide saw employment rise by 3.0% and the labour force grow by 2.9%.
-National employment forecasts from Jobs and Skills Australia projected growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Semaphore Park's employment mix suggested local employment should increase by 6.4% over five years and 13.4% over ten years, although these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+Health care & social assistance had limited presence at 15.1% compared to the regional average of 17.7%.
+The area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+In the 12-month period ending December 2025, employment increased by 3.6%, labour force grew by 2.4%, and unemployment fell by 1.1 percentage points.
+This contrasted with Greater Adelaide where employment rose by 4.2%, labour force grew by 3.9%, and unemployment fell by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 projected national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Semaphore Park's employment mix suggested local employment should increase by 6.4% over five years and 13.4% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment